 The retail chains with the most openly religious founders sometimes have equally religious mission statements and religious visions.
 Sometimes, however, you have to look closely to find evidence of religious values in action because most retail chains prefer to retain a secular and nonpartisan brand image.
-To take a strong stand on religious would be risk offending or alienating customers who embrace different religious values.
+To take a strong stand on religion would be risk offending or alienating customers who embrace different religious values.
 That's a market-share limiting stance that most of the largest U.S. retail chains are not willing to take.

 Chick-fil-A's Mission to Glorify God

 Like Hobby Lobby, Chick-fil-A keeps the doors of its retail stores closed on Sundays for religious reasons.
 And like the leaders of almost every religious-based retail company, CEO Dan Cathy created controversy when he took a religious stand against a political issue.
 Cathy publicly denounced gay marriage on religious principles and created both a public relations and human resources firestorm.

 When he was in charge and actively running the H-E-B grocery store chain he founded, the religious beliefs of Howard E.Butt could be seen in the policies of his retail stores which weren’t open on Sundays and didn’t sell alcohol.
 Even though those business practices changed almost 40 years ago, H-E-B is still considered to be a religious-based business primarily because it donates 5% of its pre-tax profits to charity.

 The Hobby Lobby Mission to Honor the Lord